mrzealot/absolem/index.md

 In my defense, though, I'd like to say that:

-a) my TODO list is just about refinement, so we can justifiably say that it's v1.0 already;
+1. my TODO list is just about refinement, so we can justifiably say that it's v1.0 already;
-b) I could have waited with this post until all the refinements are done as well... but just ~~couldn't~~ didn't want to; and
+2. I could have waited with this post until all the refinements are done as well... but just ~~couldn't~~ didn't want to; and
-c) I've always planned to have 2 boards anyway (so that I have a backup if the main one ever needs service) in which case it would be foolish of me not to learn from the first round's experience and correct any minor imperfections.
+3. I've always planned to have 2 boards anyway (so that I have a backup if the main one ever needs service) in which case it would be foolish of me not to learn from the first round's experience and correct any minor imperfections.

 So, even though I'm re(eeee)aly pleased with how things turned out, here are some further improvement ideas I have in mind:

 - Physical:
-    - I want a **PCB** -- despite the fact that I clearly stated in the past that I [don't want a PCB](https://www.reddit.com/r/MechanicalKeyboards/comments/bpc54c/absolem_step_2_towards_world_domination/esr8nbd/).
+    - I want a **PCB** -- despite the fact that I clearly stated in the past that [I don't want a PCB](https://www.reddit.com/r/MechanicalKeyboards/comments/bpc54c/absolem_step_2_towards_world_domination/esr8nbd/).
 I mean, I still stand by what I said there about the potential durability and fixability differences, but what I didn't consider with enough weight then is that it could hold both the Feather and the battery in place and I wouldn't need to glue extra nuts to the underside of the cover layer (I hate gluing...).
 It would also add more stability to the switches so I wouldn't need to glue those in either (Have I mentioned yet that I hate gluing?).
 Plus it would look much more "professional" and clean.
 And PCBs are not that expensive...
 And it would make it much easier for other people to potentially build their own.
 So yeah, I want a PCB.
+If you're a PCB wizard and want to help, I'd love to hear from you!
     - I want a **thumb valley** -- as the topmost _cover_ layer (while beautiful as it is) still bothers my thumbs a little at certain angles, even after I deliberately filed away most of the edges there in anticipation of this exact thing...
 Again, it's not prohibitive or anything; it's barely noticeable most of the time.
 But if I were to do this again (which I will), I would probably leave that region completely out as early as the lasercutting stage and then merge it together with the _undercover_ layer to make a more pronounced "valley".
 I'm probably not describing this very visually, but you'll see the difference when I get to it...
     - I want a **sleeve** -- to replace my trusty keyboard carrying travel towel<sup>TM</sup>.
 It's not the functionality, it's the prestige of a dedicated (and, of course, branded) carry case.
 Don't know much about how I want to solve this one yet, so it can end up a sleeve, or a hard case, or some sort of origami-ish [furoshiki](https://en.wikipedia.org/wiki/Furoshiki) cloth...
 Time will tell; stay tuned...
 - Firmware-related: